 This is a tricky one.
-People from diverse backgrounds will be working together at your co-working space — different types of businesses, work timing, client visits etc will mean that you will need to set some type of Do’s and Don’ts to everybody their individual space.
-As the service provider, you may be the person adjudicating on certain small matters, but then there are those that are illegal and requires immediate action — Racist slur, harassment, threatening behavior etc. These are core values around which the co-working space is built and you need to communicate it firmly to the users that violating these would not be tolerated.
+People from diverse backgrounds will be working together at your coworking space — different types of businesses, work timing, client visits, etc will mean that you will need to set some type of Do’s and Don’ts to everybody their individual space.
+As the service provider, you may be the person adjudicating on certain small matters, but then there are those that are illegal and requires immediate action — Racist slur, harassment, threatening behavior etc. These are core values around which the co-working space is built and you need to communicate it firmly to the users that violate these would not be tolerated.

 Disasters can strike despite our best efforts, and thankfully there is one way to compensate for any losses that we may suffer — insurance.
-As a space partner you can insure the assets that you own, but what about the assets brought in the user?
+As a space partner you can ensure the assets that you own, but what about the assets brought in the user?
 If your insurance policy covers all these assets, great, but generally, you would expect them to get their own insurance on their assets.
-You can facilitate them to get an insurance easily and they would appreciate you for that, but be clear as to your liability in case of any damages due to electrical surge, theft etc. One never hopes to call in the insurance company, but if you have the right policy, at least you can still call them.
+You can facilitate them to get insurance easily and they would appreciate you for that, but be clear as to your liability in case of any damages due to electrical surge, theft etc. One never hopes to call in the insurance company, but if you have the right policy, at least you can still call them.

 6. Breakaway / Termination

 When nothing works, terminate the agreement.
 While most co-workers will break away for reasons other than being unhappy with your services, the agreement needs to codify the terms of termination and the duties and responsibilities of each party when that happens.
 So typically, you may want to cover issues like the lock-in period before which an agreement cannot be terminated, notice period, treatment of deposit etc. Sure, no one ever wants to read these clauses or wants the other the point to a clause stated here, but your agreement should still have them all.